sainsachiko/treeval-summary-plugin/README.md

 # treeval-summary plugin

-This project contains a simple Nextflow plugin called `treeval-summary` to summary metadata and trace of a nextflow run.
+This project contains a simple Nextflow plugin called `treeval-summary` to summary metadata and trace of a nextflow run, then store it in a defined DuckDB with 02 tables (meta and trace).

 ## Plugin structure